Become a Home Energy Rater for Residential New Construction ProjectsA certified Home Energy Rater provides solutions.

 - Be able to evaluate both new and existing homes using cutting edge energy analysis software.

-- Learn how to create or expand your business by selling home comfort and diagnostics.
+- Create or expand your business by selling home comfort and diagnostic services.

 - Develop a sound understanding of building science principles and residential energy use.